 Otago Community Trust

 The Otago Community Trust provides donations across the diverse sectors of arts and culture, heritage, events, environment, education, sport and recreation, community activity and community well-being.
 Each year the Trust invests between $4-$7 million in communities across Otago.
-Applications for funding can be made at any time, unless you are applying for a donation of more than $100,000 as there are specific cut-off dates for major donations.
+Applications for funding can be made at any time, however aplications should generally reach the Trust at least three months prior to the commencement of the project or event.